 What is Autism?

-Autism is a lifelong neurological disability that affects a person’s ability to communicate, understand language, play and socially interact with others.
+Autism is a lifelong brain-based condition that affects a person’s ability to communicate, understand language, play and socially interact with others.
 Autism is classified as a developmental disability because it interferes with the typical rate and patterns of childhood development.
 The first signs of autism usually appear as before age three.
 There are diagnoses closely related to autism such as PDD-NOS (pervasive development disorder not otherwise specified), Asperger’s syndrome, and Rett’s syndrome that are included in the category of Autism Spectrum Disorder.

 What causes Autism?